PacificBiosciences/FALCON/doc/falcon_manual.md

 * Constructing contig from graph

-Each of the step is accomplished with different command line tools implementing different set algorithms to accomplish the work.
-Also, the computation requirement are also quite different for each steps.
-The manual assumes the user has a reasonable amount computation resources.
-For example, to assemble 100M size genome with a reasonable amount of time, one might need at least 32 core cpus and 128Gb RAM.
+Each step of the process is accomplished by a different command line tool which uses a unique algorithm to perform each task.
+The computational requirements are also quite different for each step.
+This manual assumes the user has a reasonable amount of compute resources.
+For example, to assemble a 100M size genome within a reasonable amount of time, one might need at least 32 CPU cores and 128Gb RAM.
 The code is written with the assumption of a cluster computation environment.
-One need a job queue for long last scripting job and cpu-rich computational job queues
+The cluster should support dispatching jobs that are both long running and can run on many cores simultaneously.

-With a file that contains a set of sub-reads, the script `fc_run.py` can drive the workflow managing checking the data dependency and submitting the jobs for each step and generating a draft assembly from the giving data.
+With a file that contains a set of sub-reads, the script `fc_run.py` can drive the workflow, including checking for data dependencies, submitting jobs for each step and generating a draft assembly from the data.

-`fc_run.py` is the workflow driving script needs to be run on a machine which allow long last time through the period of time of the whole assembly process.
-It takes a configuration file as single input.
+`fc_run.py needs to be run on a machine that will be active for the duration of `the whole assembly process.
+Its only input is a configuration file name.
 The input files of the raw sequence data is included in the configuration files.

-The configuration file can be used for controlling the computation resource used and important algorithm parameters for reaching optimized assembly according to the input data set.
-Unfortunately, there is no magic way to guess what the right options are as the available computational resource from place to place and the scope of a sequencing project varies from case to case.
-The best way to tune the parameter is to understand some assembly theory, a little bit of the implementation so one can guess the impact of changing certain option correctly.
-It is also very important to do quick look at the read length distribution and overall coverage and adjust the options accordingly.
+The configuration file can be used for controlling the computational resources used and important algorithm parameters for obtaining the optimal assembly for the given input data.
+Unfortunately, there is no magic way to guess what the right options are as the available computational resources and scope of a sequencing project varies from case to case.
+The best way to tune the parameters is to understand some assembly theory as well as a little bit of the implementation so one can guess the impact of changing a particular option correctly.
+It is also very important to do a quick look at the read length distribution and overall coverage to adjust the options accordingly.

 In this manual, we will go over the hierarchical genome assembly process and the `fc_run.py` option choice side-by-side.